BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 Leaving Peach&rsquo;s castle behind, I was immediately captivated by the immersive environment surrounding me.
-It was as if I had been transported into a real-life Mario World.
-Everywhere I looked, I saw familiar elements such as lush grassy hills, green pipes with piranha plants, rotating coins, brick and power-up blocks, goombas, koopas, Yoshi, and much more.
+It was as if I had been transported into a real-life Mushroom Kingdom.
+Everywhere I looked, I saw familiar elements such as lush grassy hills, green pipes with pirahna plants, rotating coins, brick and power-up blocks, goombas, koopas, Yoshi, and much more.
 The attention to detail was astounding, and there were hidden surprises for those observant enough to spot them.